mirko-bianco/FidoLib/FidoCore.md

   Any published one-parameter method and writeable property is unmarshalled.

+- Records (only marshalling)

+  Any public field is marshalled.

+  Any public parameter-less function and readable property is marshalled.

 - Interfaces (any descendent of `IInterface`).

   Any public parameter-less function and readable property is marshalled.